Please ensure Javascript is enabled for purposes of website accessibility

 • Up to $50,000 in grant funding from Pfizer provided directly to scholars’ academic institutions for phase 2 project implementation.
 These funds cannot be used to purchase capital equipment.*

-*Examples of equipment include, but are not limited to: Computers, iPhones, tablets, appliances, machinery, camera equipment, sensors, facilities construction, etc.
+* Capital equipment is defined as something that has resale value, i.e. something that has value and could be resold after the life cycle of the project.
+Examples of capital equipment include, but are not limited to: computers, iPhones, tablets, appliances, machinery, camera equipment, sensors, facilities construction, etc.

 Frequently Asked Questions